-Munson has worked on clean energy and environmental issues for non-profits, in the private sector, and on Capitol Hill.
+Munson has worked on clean energy and environmental issues for non-profits, in the private sector, at universities, and on Capitol Hill.
 He most recently was senior director of the Environmental Defense Fund, where he advanced smart power in the Midwest.
-He has been senior vice president at Recycled Energy Development (RED), a Chicago-based firm that seeks to cut greenhouse-gas emissions by capturing waste energy.
-In Washington, D.C., he coordinated the Northeast-Midwest Congressional and Senate Coalitions, bipartisan caucuses that conduct policy research and draft legislation on brownfields redevelopment, energy, environmental, water quality, and manufacturing issues.
+He has been senior vice president at Recycled Energy Development (RED), a Chicago-based firm that sought to cut greenhouse-gas emissions by capturing waste energy.
+In Washington, D.C., he coordinated the Northeast-Midwest Institute and Congressional and Senate Coalitions, bipartisan caucuses that conduct policy research and draft legislation on brownfields redevelopment, energy, environmental, water quality, and manufacturing issues.
 He also has been a coordinator of Sun Day, Solar Lobby, Environmental Action Foundation, and the University of Michigan’s Pilot Program.

 Munson has received public-service awards from Smart Grid Today, Great Lakes Commission, U.S. Clean Heat and Power Association, and American Small Manufacturers Coalition.
 He now sits on the boards of the Hinsdale Public Library, Center for Neighborhood Technology, and Greenleaf Advisors.
 He’s an emeritus director of Elevate, Illinois Environmental Council, and Institute for Health Policy Solutions.